raphipod/Blade/README.md

 ### How to install?

 - First, grab the [Chroma SDK Core](https://assets.razerzone.com/dev_portal/downloads/Razer_Chroma_SDK_Core_v1.10.6.exe), and let it install.
-- Then, either download the installer or use the portable version.
+- Then, either download the ~installer~ or use the portable version.
+(Installer will eventually be readded to the project, use portable releases for now.)

 ### How to use?